|Street Maintenance Manager|

 Responds to and directs response for emergency street maintenance needs.

-Coordinates with other public works divisions and City-Parish departments for temporary road closures and other street maintenance related issues that impact citizens or the traveling public.
+Coordinates with other maintenance divisions and City-Parish departments for temporary road closures and other street maintenance related issues that impact citizens or the traveling public.

 Confers with property owners, contractors, and the general public relative to complaints and requests.